Dwarf Apple Trees: Varieties, Rootstocks, and How to Grow Them

 Fruit thinning: Critical for quality.
 After June drop (when the tree naturally sheds some fruitlets), thin remaining apples to one per cluster, spaced 6 inches apart on each branch.
 Without thinning, you get small, mediocre apples and the tree may skip fruiting the following year.

-Expected yields
+Expected yields and costs

 A well-managed dwarf apple on M9 produces 1-2 bushels (40-80 pounds) of fruit per year at maturity.
 A semi-dwarf produces 3-5 bushels.
 A standard tree produces 10-20 bushels.